FranckSix/ResXGenerator/README.md

 ### Partial classes (per file or globally)

-To extend an existing class, you can make your classes partial.
+To extend an existing class, you can make your classes partial. *Not suitable for StringLocalizer*.

 ```xml
 <ItemGroup>